CheatBreakerNet/Client/README.md

 For more information about Offline CheatBreaker and a download link visit our [website](https://OfflineCheatBreaker.com).

 © 2019-2021 Offline CheatBreaker.
-Not affiliated with FrozenOrb.
+Not affiliated with CheatBreaker, LLC.